contentful-labs/contentful-fix-asset-cross-refs/README.md

 **Be careful with this flag.**

-This tool will automatically republish assets after modifying them *if and only if* that asset has no other pending changes than fixing the asset cross-references.
-Otherwise, those assets are fixed, but left in a draft state.
+This tool will automatically republish assets after modifying them *if and only if* that asset has no other pending changes.
+If any other changes are detected, those assets have their URLs fixed, but are left in an draft state.

 If you'd like to force-republish all assets regardless of whether other changes are pending, you can use the `--force-republish` flag. **This might publish